-14. Must our organization submit our application through Grants.gov?
+16. Must our organization submit our application through Grants.gov?

-You must apply online, using either Grants.gov Workspace or your organization's system-tosystem software.
+You must apply online, using either Grants.gov Workspace or your organization's system-to-system software.

-15. May our organization submit an application for two different projects at the same time?
+17. May our organization submit an application for two different projects at the same time?

-Yes.
-In each application, clearly explain how you would allocate your time if you were to receive more than one award.
-Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets are not permitted.
+Yes, you may submit more than one application, however, overlapping project costs between two or more applications for federal funding and/or approved federal award budgets are not permitted.